God Told Me To (song)

-"God Told Me To" is the first single from Australian songwriter Paul Kelly's album Stolen Apples.

-The song deals with a fictional character called John Johanna, on trial for murder.
-To explain his actions, John defends himself by saying that God told him to do this.
+"God Told Me To" is a song by Australian songwriter Paul Kelly from his 2007 album Stolen Apples.
+Written by Kelly, who produced and performed the tune with his band members the Boon Companions, the song deals with a fictional character called John Johanna, who is on trial for murder.
+To explain his actions, Johanna defends himself by saying that God told him to do this.
 The song features biblical imagery.

 Video

 The video for the song was first aired on ABC music video show Rage in June 2007.
 The video was directed by Natasha Pinkus, and was filmed in a single shot.

 The video was nominated for a Dendy award at the 2007 Sydney Film Festival and won the 2007 Inside Film Award for 'Best Music Video'.